OctopusDeploy/blog/blog/2021-08/using-remote-backend-with-terraform/index.md

 ### Template section
 Select **File inside a package** as the template source, and fill in the following:

-- **Package feed**: Select the GitHub feed we created in the first step.
+- **Package feed**: Select the GitHub feed you created in the first step.
 - **Package ID**: Type in your repository address, in my case it's `OctopusDeploy/TerraformBackendSample`.

 ![Octopus Terraform Template Options](octopus-terraform-template-options.png)